|| Print ||

 Also notable is that while respondents say rising property prices have not propelled them and their businesses out of Oregon, Eric Fruits, senior economist with Portland-based economic consulting firm ECONorthwest, predicts that an exodus still will happen, but because of taxes, not property prices.
 “In the next few years, you’re going to see a flow of people across the river to do their business,” Fruits says, because the tax system in Washington is more beneficial to small professional firms.
 Ah, taxes.
 Watch this space in upcoming issues for an exploration of that second thing that no one escapes.

-BY OREGON BUSINESS STAFF
+BY OB STAFF

 Tuesday, February 24, 2015

 BY LINDA BAKER | OB EDITOR

 At Oregon State University, a 21st century version of the bad dream — nuclear terrorism — is alive and well.
 This winter, the Department of Nuclear Physics and Radiation Health Physics created a new interdisciplinary graduate emphasis in nuclear forensics, a Sherlock Holmes-sounding program that aims to identify how and where confiscated nuclear and radiological materials were created.